LorenzoFrangella/Individual-assignment-1899674-iot/README.md

 ### Max frequency identification

 For to evaluate the performances in evaluate the max frequency we choose 3 signals, all of them made from the sum of 3 sinusoids made from random frequencies.
+In the file fft_experiments.txt there are the three experiments performed to test if the maximum frequency is detected, and also the z-score of each value is printed in order to define which is the best threshold to use.
+We can find out that values of z-scores of signals are: 4.335818, 4.230448, 4.618001, 4.535644, 5.050312, 4.404761, 3.690407, 4.462935,
+4.953433.
+These are only 9 values and the only thing that we can observe without a statistical analysis is that they are all of them above 3.69.
+This is not a rule to choose the z-index, performing several experiments it is possible to adjust the threshold to achieve an higher level of accuracy.
+> An higher level of threshold could filter some frequencies near the peak, an andjust correctly the sampling frequency.
+> Drawbacks: An high number of experiments is needed to define a right threshold, an option could be an implementation of peaaks in the values that are above the threshold.

 ### Energy consumption comparison
+In the file ina_219_d1_mini.ino there is the Arduino code to run in order to measure the energy consumption of the board.

 ### Round trip time measurement
 For rtt measurement there is a Variable in menuconfig, setting this variable to 1 a script that sends periodically the current time.
 Time is synchronized using ntp protocol on the esp32.
-On my local machine there is a script python in the file ****************, that allow us to measure the mean round trip time.
+On my local machine there is a script python in the file power_consumption_eval.ipynb, that allow us to measure the mean round trip time.